 few judges, they watch your routine, and grade you on the quality of each maneuver.
 To accomplish this, I needed an airplane.
 So I bought into a partnership in a Pitts S2B.
 That decision was one of the best decisions I ever made.
 It changed my life!
 After a few months of training, I was ready for flying in competitive aerobatics.
 During my first aerobatic competition against 23 pilots, I achieved 3rd place and received the highest scoring first time aerobatic pilot.
 In the next two contests, I won first and second place, awarding enough points to become the Arizona State Sportsman champion my very first year of competition.
 It was then that I knew that aerobatics was my passion and that I really needed to pursue this since it was within my strengths.
 Have you ever watched an actor or a musician fluidly perform with ease?
 That means they were working within their gift they had been given.
 Flying airplanes and flying aerobatics is within my strength.
 It is fairly easy for me, until I work on the tough maneuvers, but those are just a lot of practice to get them figured out.
 Besides, if it were easy, everyone would be doing it.
 Right?

 Living the Dream

 When not performing in my airplane, I am a Technical Senior Manager for a major stock brokerage firm.
+My role there is to manage a team of Site Reliability Engineers that architect data center solutions.
 I am also the Executive Director of Salute-A-Vet, a non-profit that “Honors Veterans through Action”.
 I enjoy playing Ice Hockey weekly (I’ve have since 4 years old), golf, snow skiing, playing guitar in our church band, enjoy to travel no matter the destination.
 I also enjoy spending time with my beautiful wife and my entire family.

-Remember, you know what your strength is.
-Do your best to work within it.
-It makes for a truly happy and fulfilling life. ~Jon D Melby~
+Remember, you know what your strength is, so do your best to work within it.
+Always “Bloom where you have been planted” as it makes for a truly happy and fulfilling life.